JohannesBuchner/pystrict3/README.rst

 * shadowing and re-using variables

-This complements other static analysers such as pyflakes, and can be used alongside linters and code format checkers.
+This complements other static analysers such as pyflakes, and can be used alongside linters and code format checkers (such as pylint and flake8).

 .. image:: https://travis-ci.org/JohannesBuchner/pystrict3.svg?branch=master
     :target: https://travis-ci.org/JohannesBuchner/pystrict3